swissup/swissup.github.io/m2/extensions/highlight/pages/index.md

 Bestsellers     | http://example.com/highlight/bestsellers.html

 ## Settings
 Configuration is located at `Stores > Configuration > Swissup > Highlight Pages` page.

-Each page has configuration settings that allows to change page title and URL.
+Each page has configuration settings that allow to change page title and URL.

 ![Highlight Pages Configuration](/images/m2/highlight/pages/configuration.png)

-Bestsellers and Popular products settings allows to set `Calculation period` option.
-This option allows to filter products collection by time period to get recent Bestsellers and Popular products.
+Bestsellers and Popular products settings allow to set the `Calculation period` option.
+It allows to filter products collection by time period in order to get recent Bestsellers and Popular products.

 ##### Next up

 Great!
 Now you might want to see next:

 - [Documentation homepage](/m2/extensions/highlight/)